alkhatib99/data-structures-and-algorithms/linkedlist-kth/README.md

-# Link List - Append,Insert before, Insert After
+# Link List - kth From End

 Create a Node class that has properties for the find value in list by index by start from end to first